goneri/kitchen-mincer/doc/source/index.rst

         * Heat file + Heat components
         * Collection of medias (e.g: distribution repository)

-    Marmitte: A application and environments
+    Marmitte: a application and environments
         * an application
         * collection of medias (e.g: Application backup to restore)
         * environnement (reference or in-line)

     Environnement:
-        an account on an OpenStack cloud providing Heat API.
+        an account of an OpenStack cloud providing Heat API.

     Media:
-        a file or VCS repository used by application, the medias may be aggregated in a disk image.
-See `The medias`_ bellow.
+        a file or VCS repository used by applications, the medias may be aggregated in a disk image.
+See `the medias`_ bellow.

     Provider: a driver for the cloud infrastructure we want to use
         * OpenStack+Heat (default)
         * OpenStack+Docker+Heat
-        * lateare the interfaces between OpenStack Heat and the mincer.
+        * late

     Identity:
-        a set of credential for the provider
+        a set of credentials for the provider

     Mincer:
         The tool in charge of the initial deployment of the infrastructure

     Kitchen Island:
-        A product code name.
-The use of this product name is restricted to eNovance employees.
+        A internal code name, restricted to be kept internally and not communicated outside.

 Marmite definition
 ==================